 7-1756 Chichester, ENG – 4-13-1812 Southampton, ENGBack to Artist IndexView Artists Paintings

-Abraham Pether painted river and mountain scenery, with classical buildings, in a pleasing though artificial style, somewhat resembling that of Richard Wilson; but his reputation rests on his moonlight subjects, which attracted much admiration, and earned for him the sobriquet of "Moonlight" Pether.
-He was partial to the combination of moonlight and firelight, as in such subjects as "Eruption of Vesuvius", "Ship on Fire in a Gale at Night", "An Iron foundry by Moonlight" etc., which he painted with fine feeling and harmony of color.
+Abraham Pether painted river and mountain scenery, with classical buildings, somewhat resembling that of Richard Wilson, but his reputation rests on his moonlight subjects, which earned for him the nickname of "Moonlight Pether”.
+He was partial to the combination of moonlight and firelight, as in such subjects as the Eruption of Vesuvius, An Iron Foundry by Moonlight, and others, which he painted with a fine harmony of color.

-Abraham Pether was a major exhibitor with both the Free Society of Artists and the Incorporated Society of Artists from 1773 to 1791, and at the Royal Academy from 1784 to 1811.
-His "Harvest Moon", which was at the Academy in 1795, was highly praised at the time.
-He had an extensive knowledge of scientific subjects, and in his moonlight pictures the astronomical conditions are always correctly observed.
+Abraham Pether was a major exhibitor from 1773 to 1791 with both the Free Society of Artists and the Incorporated Society of Artists, and at the Royal Academy from 1784 to 1811, where he exhibited sixty-one times, getting much praise for his Harvest Moon in 1795.
+He had an extensive knowledge of scientific subjects, and in his moonlight pictures, the astronomical conditions are always correctly painted.

-Art Movement: Aestheticism Art
+Art Movement: Aestheticism Art.

 Artist Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.